Sanyu-Gloria22/Sanyu-Gloria22/README.md

 ## Hi there 👋

-I am a software developer with a growing focus on building practical, real-world applications.
-I have experience in building mobile and web applications.
-So far, I have worked with JavaScript, HTL, CSS, React.js and React Native to develop user interfaces, implemented user authentication flows, and integrated REST APIs.

-I have also used Git and GitHub for version control, Lean and Agile Methodologies and collaboration, and I am currently gaining experience in building backend systems and designing scalable applications.
+I am a Software Developer dedicated to building practical, real-world solutions for web and mobile platformS that solve meaningful problems.
+With a strong foundation in frontend development, I am currently expanding my expertise into backend systems to build comprehensive, scalable solutions.
 ---

 ## ⚡ Fun Facts